Alan was the Paris bureau chief for The New York Times and then its European arts correspondent.

 Alan has traveled the world as a correspondent, covering the United Nations in New York, military regimes and revolutions across Latin America, and the collapse of the Soviet bloc.
 In the late 1980s, he was named the Paris bureau chief for The New York Times and later its European arts correspondent.
 Alan shares with you his deep passion and love for the “Luxembourg Gardens” and the "Versailles Palace."

-What makes the Palace of Versailles Secret Journey so special when comparing it with all the other tours and visits already taking place at the Palace of Versailles?
+What makes the Palace of Versailles Secret Journeys so special compared with all the other tours and visits at the palace?